zerasul/mdbook_en/15SRAM/sram.md

 [https://github.com/zerasul/mdbook-examples](https://github.com/zerasul/mdbook-examples)

-The folder where you will find the example is _ej16.interrupts_; in this folder you will find a simple example, in which we can control a character.
+The folder where you will find this example is _ej16.interrupts_; in this folder you will find a simple example, in which we can control a character.
 In this case, we are going to change the way of interacting with the game.

 First, we will work with a series of variables where we will store the state of the player; for this we will use the following ```struct```: